T1NKER0/T1NKER0/README.md

  Some of the projects I have succesfully implemented include:
    - Mini eBay: Bidding Based Online Store
+   - Vitals and Temperature Monitoring System: Using Arduino UNO, ESP 32 and Server developed in Python
    - 4-Way Stoplight Intersection Using Logic Gates
    - OS Process Scheduler and Memory Manager
    - Blackjack Game (Java)